hugoam/toy/README.md

 this is the step that toy will be during the next month or so.

-after that, when toy is a robust, stable and fully documented game engine foundation, there are many features which will bring toy in a more cutting-edge category: this is what I will be working on next, and by supporting mud you will help us implement the following features:
+after that, when toy is a robust, stable and fully documented game engine foundation, there are many features which will bring toy in a more cutting-edge category: this is what I will be working on next, and by supporting two you will help us implement the following features:
 - **tool applications**: implement minimal tooling apps, including: a model painter, an animation editor, a particle editor, a prefab/scene editor. most of these features are partly implemented, but a set of standalone apps would be a great addition.
 - **scripting languages**: implement support for Wren, Javascript, and C# scripting.
 - **clustered rendering**: implement state-of-the-art clustered rendering techniques, along with a deferred rendering pipeline.
 - **real-time global illumnation**: investigate state-of-the-art global illumination techniques and implement the best real-time compromise currently feasible.
-- **node-based shader language**: the mud node editor is a perfect tool to start playing with node-based shader and render pipeline definitions.
+- **node-based shader language**: the two node editor is a perfect tool to start playing with node-based shader and render pipeline definitions.
 - **multi-threading**: implement efficient job/fibers system and parallelize everything that can be.
 - **performance-focused ECS**: implement an ECS skeleton focused towards heavily parallelized performance, to implement typical scenarios such as the boid example.
 - **networking**: investigate how a networking solution can be integrated with reflection, how to automatically expose objects procedures and fields through a networking API, to provide seamless basic multiplayer support, then implement it.